Silent Permission Checks & Pre-qualification

 Architecture Trade-offs & Debugging

-• Trade-off: localStorage is synchronous and blocks the main thread during large reads/writes.
+• Trade-off: localStorage is synchronous and can block the main thread during large reads/writes.
 The fallback chain (localStoragesessionStorage → memory) ensures resilience but complicates state synchronization across tabs.

 • Debugging: Use navigator.storage.estimate() to monitor quota consumption.
 Validate that storage keys contain zero PII and that TTL logic correctly purges stale flags.